 "Painting now is my first love," the artist states.
 Though I painted and drew as a child, I put these skills away for many years and, fortunately, picked them up again after a long stint in the graphic design world.
 One of my paintings, a nude woman reading the paper, "My Stockbroker," won Best-of-Show at the Providence Art Club, the Grumbacher Award.
 This was a wonderful catalyst for all that has followed.
 I hope to add many more paintings to this website.

-"I'm glad and honored some of my efforts hang in some nice collections, many private, but corporate, too," the artist states.
+"I'm glad and honored some of my efforts hang in some nice collections, many private, but many corporate, too," the artist states.
 These would include, among others, the Smithsonian's National Medical Archive, National Monument at Ellis Island, Reagan, Iacocca collections; and the graphic design collection of the MOMA-- and most recently, the Library of Congress.
 "A list of private collections...that would be an interesting list!," he says.
-"Many are friends or former clients, so there is often a warm personal connection and often, a history to these relationships."
+"Many are friends or former clients, so there is so often a warm personal connection, a history to these relationships."

 Two new features of this site may be worth your time.
 For any work you may select, you can see how your possible art purchase looks in various room settings, living room, bed room, sitting area, conference room and more.
 Customize wall color, medium, finish, frame, size...wonderful feature.
 Even more helpful, use your phone and this Augmented Reality software to depict your art selection on your OWN wall!
 Ingenious.
 Let me know what you think.